Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 ## Introduction

-This tutorial concentrates on performance tuning of the host code associated with an FPGA accelerated application.
+This tutorial concentrates on performance tuning of the host code associated with a field programmable gate array (FPGA) accelerated application.
 Host code optimization is only one aspect of performance optimization, which includes the following disciplines:

 * Host program optimization
 * Kernel code optimization